EvilJordan/SFCC-ODS-Tools/README.md

 ```
 Change the `<REALM-ID>` to a valid realm assigned and accesible to your Account Manager USER.

-This script operates with two local files: `backup.zip` and `version1.zip`.
+This script operates with two local files: `CODEFILE` and `SITEFILE`, which you should change in the starting variables to your locally available archives.

-- `backup.zip` is a site export from a working instance.
+- `SITEFILE` is a site export from a working instance or archived build.
 This could be SFRA or anything else.
-- `version1.zip` is a code export from a working instance.
+- `CODEFILE` is a code export from a working instance or archived compilation.

-If the existing site that you're importing has `data` OCAPI rules, you'll want to manipulate them in the import file located in `backup.zip` (or whatever your site data file is named) prior to importing.
+If the existing site that you're importing has `data` OCAPI rules, you'll want to manipulate them in the import file located in `SITEFILE` prior to importing.
 This is necessary in order to append the OCAPI defaults `sfcc-ci` installs to allow it to communicate.

-The default `sfcc-ci` OCAPI for the `data` scope is this:
+The default `sfcc-ci` OCAPI for the `data` scope is as follows.
+Be sure to replace `<CLIENT-ID>` with the `SFCC_OAUTH_CLIENT_ID` environment parameter value:
 ```
 {
     "_v": "19.10",